 The data plays a key role in marketing automation.
 If you don’t have accurate data, automation will fail badly.
 For example, you created an abandoned cart email for your app.
 The email is sent to users who left app purchases in the middle (for any reason).
 Due to poor data collection and lags, the email is sent to users who have already completed the purchase.

 This is a reason why artificial intelligence and machine learning aren’t enough for marketing automation.
 Data is way more important than AI.

 What data-driven marketing strategy will you choose for your brand?

 The best approach is to choose one that aligns with your brand, strategy, and vision.
 For example, if you focus on content marketing and don’t spend money on PPC, retargeting won’t be a decent data-driven marketing strategy for your brand.

 Once you select a data-driven marketing strategy, track it continuously.
 Keep tweaking it based on data.
 If it doesn’t work as expected, move on to the next one.
 You need to test and tweak your marketing strategy for optimization.
 Don’t expect that your strategy will work flawlessly right away.
 You'll need to spend a lot of time in testing, data analysis, number crunching, tweaking, and optimization.

-If you aren't sure where to begin, how to get started, or what’s the most appropriate data-driven marketing strategy for your brand, get in touch with the First Page Strategy.
-We can help you develop a marketing strategy that will deliver exceptional results.
+If you aren't sure where to begin, how to get started, or what’s the most appropriate data-driven marketing strategy for your brand, we can help you develop a marketing strategy that will deliver exceptional results.